imamchishty/spring-boost/README.md

 All HTTP requests are handled by this tier.
 This module is transformed into an executable JAR via spring boot.
 By default the following controllers are provided:

-1. PingController - a simple end point, via /api/ping, which returns HTTP 200 OK when running.
+- **PingController** - a simple end point, via /api/ping, which returns HTTP 200 OK when running.
 This can be useful to see if the application is running.
-This controller also contains a Netflix Feign example available via /api/accounts - requires Eureka.
+This controller also contains a Netflix Feign example available via /api/accounts - requires cloud-eureka to be running.

-2. HelpController - /api/help provides a client with a list of all BusinessCodes and HTTP codes.
+- **HelpController** - /api/help provides a client with a list of all BusinessCodes and HTTP codes.

+- **BuildController** - provides build/git information via the git-build.properties, CI (if defined) and also maven.

 ### Exception Handling

+When an exception is thrown the stack trace is useful for developers, however for clients it's not ideal and we need to 'convert' it so that it's much more manageable.
+It would also be great if we could provide a consistent 'error' model in exceptional circumstances.
+In order to achieve these and more spring-boost uses a exception controller component, [__exception-controller-spring__](https://github.com/imamchishty/exception-controller-spring).
+This component is activated via the __@EnableExceptionController__ in the Application class.

+This controller will handle all exceptions, and wrap them into an [__exception model__](https://github.com/imamchishty/exception-core).
+The controller also provides you access to the exception model + exception via interceptors.

 ### Rest Module properties

+- **bootstrap.yml** -
+- **application.yml** -
+- **git-build.properties** -
+- **log4j2.xml** -

 ### Application.java - configuration

+All configuration for the rest-module is done from within __Application__.
+The default config includes

+- Swagger @EnableSwagger2
+- Request Trace @EnableTraceRequestJpa Filter

+    @Bean
+    public FilterRegistrationBean requestIdFilterRegistrationBean() {
+     FilterRegistrationBean filter = new FilterRegistrationBean();
+     filter.setFilter(new RequestTraceFilter(appName, jpaTraceRequestService,
+     Arrays.asList(new DefaultLoggingHandler(), traceRequestHandler)));
+     filter.addUrlPatterns(ApiConstants.API_ROOT + "/*");

+     return filter;
+    }

+- Thread Context @EnableThreadContextAspect
+- Global Exception Handling @EnableExceptionController
+- Custom Actuators  @EnableActuatorsAndInterceptors
+- Netflix  @EnableDiscoveryClient @EnableFeignClients @EnableHystrix @EnableHystrixDashboard

 ### Swagger

 ### Thread Context

 ### Custom actuators